the-js-workshop/creating_an_es6_rollup_build_tool/README.md

 #### The Final Build Script

-Your final build script should reseble this
+Your final build script should resemble this.

 ```
 {